OMDTZ/MillsMap_V1/README.md

   - Choose the size of droplets; basic, regular with SSD the smallest available option
   - Choose Authentication Method; for more security, we recommend ssh but you can also opt password
   - Rename and create the droplets.
+- Connecting Domain
+  - Buy a domain from your provider eg www.millmaps.org
+  - In digital ocean
+    - Add the domain name you bought eg millmaps.org
+    - Add CNAME as *
+    - Copy all the name servers which are
+      - ns1.digitalocean.com.
+      - Ns2.digitalocean.com.
+      - Ns3.digitalocean.com.
+  - From Domain name service provides.
+I.e Namecheap
+    - Click manage, on the right or the domain you just bought
+    - Navigate to name servers, change the section to custom DNS then add all the nameservers copied from the digital ocean which are
+      - ns1.digitalocean.com.
+      - Ns2.digitalocean.com.
+      - Ns3.digitalocean.com.
+*** The whole process above can take up to 24 hr to reflect ***

 ## Data colection infrastructure
 - Set up Server,